Ngina07/My-Neighbourhood/README.md

 ## Known bugs
-There are no known bugs
+There are no known bugs.
+However, you need to click on business and health services name for modal to pop up

 ## Support and contact details
 In the event any issue arises while using the webpage feel free to contact me through my email address, phillis.njoroge@strathmore.edu.
 Any and all contributions to the code are highly encouraged and appreciated.